classgraph/classgraph/README.md

 The names of all classes and interfaces reached during the scan, after taking into account whitelist and blacklist criteria, can be returned by calling the method `.getAllScannedClasses()` after calling `.scan()`.
 This can be helpful for debugging purposes.

+Note that system classes (e.g. java.lang.String) do not need to be explicitly included on the classpath, so they are not typically returned in this list.
+However, any classes *referenced by* classes on the classpath (and, more specifically, any classes referenced by whitelisted classes), will be returned in this list.
+For example, any classes encountered that do not extend another class will reference java.lang.Object, so java.lang.Object will be returned in this list.

 ```java
 /**
  * Returns the names of all classes and interfaces processed during the scan, i.e. all classes